This guide shows you how to create a newsletter subscription pop-up form in WordPress for free.

 This is known as an “exit-intent coupon code pop-up“.

-To create an exit-intent pop-up form, change the “As soon as the page loads” dropdown to “Before the user leaves.”
+To create such a pop-up form, set the pop-up to display “Before the user leaves“.

 Scroll-Percentage Pop-Up Forms

-These newsletter sign-up forms will pop up after a user scrolls down a specified %ge of your page.
+These newsletter sign-up forms will pop up after a user scrolls down a specified percentage of your page.

-To create such a pop-up form, change the “As soon as the page loads” dropdown to “After the user scrolls.”
+To create such a pop-up form, set the pop-up to display “After the user starts scrolling“.

 Click-triggered Pop-Up Forms